tgstation/tgstation/.github/CONTRIBUTING.md

 ### Develop Secure Code

-* Player input must always be escaped safely, we recommend you use stripped_input in all cases where you would use input.
+* Player input should always be escaped safely, we recommend you use stripped_input in all cases where you would use input.
 Essentially, just always treat input from players as inherently malicious and design with that use case in mind

-* Calls to the database must be escaped properly - use sanitizeSQL to escape text based database entries from players or admins, and isnum() for number based database entries from players or admins.
+* Calls to the database should be escaped properly - use sanitizeSQL to escape text based database entries from players or admins, and isnum() for number based database entries from players or admins.

-* All calls to topics must be checked for correctness.
+* All calls to topics should be checked for correctness.
 Topic href calls can be easily faked by clients, so you should ensure that the call is valid for the state the item is in.
 Do not rely on the UI code to provide only valid topic calls, because it won't.

 * Information that players could use to metagame (that is, to identify round information and/or antagonist type via information that would not be available to them in character) should be kept as administrator only.